Europe Learning Café & Lab

 Who should join?
 Everyone with a curious mind and interest in Europe: social entrepreneurs, creatives, civil society actors, students, neighbors, and migrant communities in Pankow.
 The Europe Learning Café will be conducted in multiple languages.

 Why join?
-The project offers both foundational knowledge about Europe and practical and creative skills in participation and co-creation, new networks, possibilities to.
+The project offers both foundational knowledge about Europe and practical and creative skills in participation and co-creation, and new networks.
 Certificates of participation will be issued on demand.

 The learning program is organised by C*SPACE Berlin and supported by the Berlin Senate Chancellery, Department for European Affairs.